 2. Depending on your bait manufacturer? generously coat your free offerings in your baits matching glug

-my preference is Nashbait, Nash produce a product called syrup, which is perfect for this approach
+my preference is CC Moore, CC Moore produce a matching glug dependant on flavour choice which is perfect for this approach

-3. The final job to do after coating your boilies with the use of a glug or in my case the syrup is to then cover your bait
+3. The final job to do after coating your boilies with the use of a glug is to then cover your bait

-with the use of a matching stick mix, this job can get a bit messy as you will need to get your hands into the bucket
+with the use of a matching bait powder, this job can get a bit messy as you will need to get your hands into the bucket

-to make sure both the glug and stick mix are throughly blended and all your boilies are coated, leave for 24 hours
+to make sure both the glug and bait powder are throughly blended and all your boilies are coated, leave for 24 hours

 and your boilies are ready to go